seblindfors/LibSettings/README.md

 ### Types

-This property is an enumeration of available widget and category types.
+This property is an enumeration of available widget and category types, mapped to factories.

-### Factory

-This property holds factory functions for each of the available widget and category types.